Guide

 A subreddit's name is not a guarantee of what is actually being discussed there.
 We learned this the hard way while building this exact research.

 The lesson: pick a subreddit by the pain it actually carries, not by the name that looks like the closest match.
-Skim a subreddit's top posts from the last month before you commit real research time to it.
+Skim a subreddit's top posts from the last month before you commit real research time to it, and check that it is genuinely active (Reddit's weekly visitors and contributions numbers replaced the old member count in 2025 for exactly this reason).
 If you keep seeing career and job posts instead of product or workflow complaints, it is the wrong room, no matter how well the name fits.

 If you already know you want to build for founders specifically, skip straight to the idea pages: startup ideas for SaaS founders, B2B SaaS ideas, and micro SaaS ideas, each pulled from these same communities.